djsutherland/website/README.md

 My homepage.

-The only interesting bit is how it generates a website / bib file / CV with Jinja templates from a JSON file containing paper info.
-Feel free to steal ideas.
+The only interesting bit is how it generates a website / bib file / CV with Jinja templates from [a YAML file](papers.yaml) containing paper info.
+Feel free to steal ideas; this repository is under the Unlicense.

 Requirements: